jonasmcferreira/adventures/docs/grim/grim.md

 | 4-5    | -3            |
 | 3      | -4            |

+!!!
+DANGER

-If you have no bonuses, your character has died of plague and is buried in a mass grave.
-Roll again.
+    If a character ends up with no bonuses (all Ability Scores are 10 or below), it indicates a grim fate: the character succumbs to plague and is buried in a mass grave.
+The player must roll a new character.

 ---